ncmreynolds/muthur/README.md

 ![](JxEAM.png)

 On the Raspberry Pi the A/V out connector is a 4-pole 3.5mm TRRS one which is slightly unusual.
 It has the following pinout.
-You can in principle you a 3-pole TRS connector and it shorts the composite video to ground harmlessly but I deliberately used a TRRS connector and broke it out in case I wanted to later attach a small screen.
+You can in principle just use a 3-pole TRS connector and it shorts the composite video to ground harmlessly but I deliberately used a TRRS connector and broke the video out in case I wanted to later attach a small screen.

 | Connector | Channel         |
 | --------- | --------------- |